A class and a subclass:

 You can’t move a method that uses

-super: Such a method has an internal property
+super: Such a method has the internal slot

 [[HomeObject]] that ties it to the object it was created in.
 If you move it via an assignment, it will continue to refer to the superproperties of the original object.
 In future ECMAScript versions, there may be a way to transfer such a method, too.

 One more mechanism of built-in constructors has been made extensible in ECMAScript 6: Sometimes a method creates new instances of its class.
 If you create a subclass – should the method return an instance of its class or an instance of the subclass?
 A few built-in ES6 methods let you configure how they create instances via the so-called species pattern.

 Array.
 If we invoke

 map() on instances of that class, we want it to return instances of

 this), but the species patterns lets you change that.

 In the following three sections, I’ll use two helper functions in the examples:

 filter() method of Typed Arrays and other operations.
 It works as follows: